 Electric blankets are perfect for the elderly, especially since they are prone to getting cold.
 However, not all electric blankets are created equal.
 Although there are many electric blankets on the market and it’s easy to find them for sale, the problem is trying to choose the best and safest one.

 Before anyone chooses an electric blanket, we want to make them aware of a few things.
-This includes potential concerns of electric blankets, how to choose safe electric blanket for a senior citizen, as well what the best electric blankets for the elderly are.
+This includes potential concerns about electric blankets, how to choose safe electric blankets for a senior citizen, as well what the best electric blankets for the elderly are.

 With that said, read on to learn more about buying electric blankets for seniors.

-Quick Picks: My Favorite Electric Blankets for Seniors and the Elderly
+Best Electric Blankets For Seniors and The Elderly

 Are Electric Blankets Safe For Seniors?
 Potential Concerns

 Electric blankets are safe for seniors and the elderly – as long as they are used safely.
-Here are some potential concerns of using electric blankets.
+Here are some potential concerns about using electric blankets.